 National Cocktail Day coincides with the start of spring and the onset of elderflower season in Britain, making this cocktail perfect for the occasion.
 The tipple of choice in this cocktail is Belvedere vodka, which we love for the fact it has zero additives.
 Added to this is St-Germain elderflower liqueur – made by a French distillery which uses elderflowers that are hand-picked just once a year in springtime.
-With a splash of refreshing lychee juice and the zing of a little fresh lime juice too, this is our top choice for National Cocktail Day.
+With a splash of refreshing lychee juice and the zing of a little fresh lime juice – plus an all-vegan ingredients list – this is our top choice for National Cocktail Day.

 This unusual twist on the Negroni – a favourite Italian cocktail – is ideal if you want to try something totally new this National Cocktail Day.
 A traditional Negroni is made with equal parts of gin, red vermouth and Campari.
-In this cocktail, replace standard gin with Conker Cold Brew coffee liqueur for a truly original cocktail.
-This Dorset-made tipple uses cold-press coffee sourced from Brazil and Ethiopia and has hints of vanilla and caramel.
+In this cocktail, replace standard gin with Warner Edwards Rhubarb Gin for a truly original cocktail.
+Ideal for celebrating the onset of England’s rhubarb season – this gin was inspired by rhubarb crops grown in Queen Victoria’s kitchen garden.
 Combined with Campari and Martini Rosso, it’s ideal as an aperitif or digestif.

 The origins of this much-loved cocktail are believed to be found in 1940s New York.
 A group of friends, including Pierre Smirnoff and the president of a company called Cock ‘n’ Bull – who had just invented ginger beer – were together in a bar.
 Their various trades led them to mix together vodka, ginger beer and a squeeze of citrus fruits – and the rest was history!
 This version includes Ketel One Vodka – a silky, citrus-imbued vodka make by Dutch distillers – blended with Fever-Tree ginger beer.